UmerIftikhar/Angular_CRUD/README.md

 # Angular_CRUD
 CRUD application using material desing table

-The code in this Repository is explained in the following seriesCreating Generic Table using Angular Material Design:
+The code in this Repository is explained in the following series:

-https://medium.com/using-generics-to-make-resuable-table-component-in
+Creating Generic Table using Angular Material Design: https://medium.com/using-generics-to-make-resuable-table-component-in

 1. Creating Generic Restful Services in Angular